Torres del Paine Walking Tour

 Torres del Paine National Park is a 935-square-mile wilderness in Chilean Patagonia, famous for its three granite towers (the Torres) rising to 8,530 feet and the dramatic horn-shaped peaks of the Cuernos del Paine.
 The park contains glaciers, icebergs, guanaco herds, and one of the most famous multi-day treks in the world — the W Trek.
 Patagonian weather is notoriously fierce, with winds regularly exceeding 60 mph.

-Roamee Pro, also known as Roamee, offers a free self-guided Torres del Paine walking tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free Torres del Paine walking tour with audio narration.
 Use it to explore Base of the Torres, Grey Glacier, French Valley, plus hidden gems like Salto Grande and Lago Pehoe viewpoint without booking a group tour.

-This Torres del Paine walking tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for Torres del Paine.
+This Torres del Paine walking tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for Torres del Paine.
 Start with Base of the Torres and Grey Glacier, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest